no-garlic/lyrical/README.md

  - Fix jitter upon closing a modal
  - Link to home on login and register pages
  - Bug: Unable to save an empty Song Hook, Theme, Mood, Narrative, etc...
+ - Redo the song names page, remove disliked list
+ - Song Names should have a thumbs up and thumbs down on them
+ - Get rid of archived status from songs
+ - Song Names Page: TypeError: Can't instantiate abstract class SongNamesGenerator without an implementation for abstract methods 'get_message_type', 'get_song_id'

 ## Todo